cpske/ISP/testing/code-coverage.md

     coverage html      # create html report
     coverage erase     # delete old data
     ```
 3. Use `coverage` to analyze your Python code.
-To create coverage analysis data for your fraction testing assignment you need a test runner you can run.
-Its easy to add a "main" block to `fraction_test.py` for this:
+To create coverage analysis data for your code you need a test runner you can run.
+Its easy to add a "main" block to test class file, something like for this:
     ```python
     if __name__ == '__main__':
-        unittest.main(verbosity=2)
+        unittest.main()
     ```
     Then run the tests with coverage:
     ```
-    coverage run fraction_test.py
+    coverage run listutil_test.py
     ```
     You will see the usual unittest output on the console.
 4. View the coverage report as plain text: